lukeheath/learn-react/README.md

 Generally, this makes your code more readable.
 I know it doesn't look like a big difference, but it pays off in the long run!

+Also, I use _Actions_ to do any data manipulation that's necessary before we send things off to the _reducer_.
+It keeps me from doing any data transforms before a dispatch call and that helps keep our code _DRY_.
+In other words, much more reusable!

 ---------

 ## Reducers